numberblackH/numberblackH.github.io/story/_posts/2020-11-27-'Uncommonly perceptive' New Padres hitting coach Johnny Washington.md

 ---
 layout: post
-title: 'Uncommonly perceptive': New Padres hitting coach Johnny Washington was made for the job
+title: 'Uncommonly perceptive' New Padres hitting coach Johnny Washington was made for the job
 date: 2020-12-20 08:26:28 -0400
 noindex: true
 ---